dstl/lighthouse/README.md

 # Lighthouse

-Web application for finding useful tools, data and techniques
+Lighthouse is a web application for finding tools and sharing data about how those tools are used.
+You can use it to manage a searchable and collaboratively curated catalog of internal (eg intranet) and/or external (eg intranet) links to useful tools.
+It also helps you see which people, teams and organisations are using which tools.

 ## Install & run